How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 | Human Time Saved | 0 hours | Sharifah and Hanan now focus on closing, not scheduling |

-Real cost example: We booked 30 demos.
-Total AI credit cost: $0.50.
+Real cost example: Early testing shows that for every 30 demos booked, we only spend around $0.50 in OpenRouter credit.
 That is less than 2 cents per lead.

 What This Says About My Work